RadicalImaging/ohif-aws-healthimaging/README.md

 ## Description
 Support metadata and imaging data loading from healthlake

+## Known Issues
+* StudyList does not support querying on the following fields: Patient Name, Study Date, Description, Modality

 ## FAQ
 ## Why do we need the proxy server?
 * You should never expose your AWS keys to the client.
 We created this tiny proxy with the only purpose of hiding the AWS keys in the backend.